 Competitive Set-Aside Contracts

 Generally, the government will set a contract aside for small businesses if it is under $150,000.
-Some contracts are open to any small business, while others are exclusive to members of the 8(a) program.
+Some contracts are open to any small business, while others are exclusive to members of those certified in the small business 8(a) program.

-As a member, certain contracts may be set-aside for your business if you’re the only one that can fulfill them.
+As a member of the 8(a) small business program, certain contracts may be set aside for your business if you’re the only one that can fulfill them.
 This means that there is no competitive bidding process, leaving your company free to take it on at will.

 Sole-source contracts can be worth up to $4 million for goods and services and $6.5 million for manufacturing projects.

-While the contracts are the biggest advantage of certification, there are still other reasons to apply.
+While access to contracts is the biggest advantage of certification, there are other reasons to apply.

 Other program benefits include: